Methods and sources for historical research

 After the first day, the rest of the week is devoted to a programme of visits to archives, libraries and repositories around London.
 In each case there will be a short formal presentation introducing the collections, finding aids and material of particular use, followed by a more informal opportunity for students to explore and to discuss their needs in detail with the archivists.
 The schedule of visits has been designed both to introduce participants to all of the principal national repositories (the British Library, the National Archives, the Parliamentary Archives et al), but also, by including smaller and more specialised institutions, to reflect the range and diversity of archives likely to be encountered in a research career.
 The exact composition of the institutions visited varies on each occasion that Methods and Sources runs: the large national bodies are always included, but the smaller specialised institutions are rotated to give a distinct flavour to each course.
-This year the November course is general-purpose; January focuses on science, travel and exploration; April concentrates on modern and contemporary social and cultural history and July emphasises early modern history: see the schedules below for details.
+This year the October course is general-purpose; January focuses on science and medicine; April concentrates on modern and contemporary social and cultural history and July emphasises medieval and early modern history: see the schedules below for details.
 Reflecting the material available in London, the focus is mainly upon British, Irish and imperial history and on the period after 1500, but those with research interests lying outside those boundaries will also gain from the course and applications are welcome.